Why the marketing pyramid doesn't work in times of crisis and what measures need to be taken – Image: Xpert.Digital

 1. Changing consumer priorities

-During crises, consumer needs and purchasing decisions change.
-Basic needs and security are in the foreground, while luxury goods or “nice-to-haves” take a back seat.
+In times of crisis, consumer needs and purchasing decisions change.
+Basic needs and security take center stage, while luxury goods or "nice-to-haves" fade into the background.

-Many companies reflexively reduce their marketing budgets, resulting in a decline in advertising activity.
-This reduces competition for attention, but also limits the reach of your own brand.
+Many companies reflexively reduce their marketing budgets, leading to a decline in advertising activities.
+This reduces competition for attention, but also limits the reach of their own brand.

-Both companies and consumers are acting more cautiously.
-Long-term investments or risky marketing approaches are avoided, which limits flexibility.
+Both businesses and consumers are acting more cautiously.
+Long-term investments or risky marketing approaches are being avoided, which limits flexibility.

 4. Inappropriate messages

-Standardized marketing strategies or unchanged messages can be perceived as inappropriate in times of crisis.
+Standardized marketing strategies or unchanged messaging can be perceived as inappropriate in times of crisis.
 Customers expect empathy and relevance in communication.

 Measures for effective marketing in times of crisis